 After all, you have been coping for quite a while now.
 You had to go and get it checked, finally, reluctantly you listened to that little inner voice which you had been ignoring hoping it and the symptoms would go away.

 On the day you visited the doctor.

-Tense worried and perhaps thinking that you just had to get it sorted, well there was no option really, you couldn’t bear to think about living like that for the rest of your life.
+Tense, worried, looking for excuses to cancel the appointment, and perhaps thinking at the same time, that you just had to get it sorted, and you decided there was no option really, you couldn’t bear to think about living like that for the rest of your life.

 Get a pill or medicine and that will be it you tell yourself.
-The doctor will have heard it a thousand times before, but you were still anxious, but were brave and strong, and just wanted to get it sorted.
-And you were right the doctor had heard your worries before, from the many likeminded sufferers before you.
+The doctor will have heard it a thousand times before, but you were still anxious but were brave and strong, and just wanted to get it sorted.

 Perhaps the symptoms vanished that day of the appointment, should you really go now?
 Is it starting to get better by itself?
 Perhaps just a bit more time is needed?
 But then you remind yourself that lots of time has passed since this started, perhaps it is even a haze as to when it did start, were you always like this?